Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 Ask questions, I’m sure they will be only too happy to help.
 I wish I’d asked more in the early months instead of assuming that a big blogger wouldn’t want to help me.

 Mummy Bloggers get a pretty bad rap sometimes but I personally love the community I’m in.
 I’ve met some amazingly talented women, with unique voices and their own story to tell.
-I’ve also had the chance to meet up with many of my Aussie blogging peers at a couple of blogging events here: Kidsbusiness and ProBlogger.
+I’ve also had the chance to meet up with many Aussie Mummy bloggers at a couple of blogging events here: Kidsbusiness and ProBlogger.
+Kids Business is great at connecting parenting blogs Australia and brands.

 10. Why you shouldn’t be a Mummy Blogger